-&lt;sup>23 15 U.S.C §§ 1681-1681(u).
-A summary of the major provisions is found in Appendix A. See also Hunt (2002) and the Federal Trade Commission's web site www.ftc.gov.
+&lt;sup>29 15 U.S.C §§ 1681-1681(u).
+A review of the legal and regulatory evolution of this law is found in the 2003 testimony of Commissioner Beales.

-Commission (FTC), but other federal agencies (including the Federal Reserve Board) are also responsible for enforcing the act among firms they regulate.
+In many ways, this law was designed to refine the balance between the obvious benefits credit bureaus generate and consumers' legitimate concerns over accuracy and privacy.
+The FCRA creates obligations for credit bureaus, users of credit reports, and providers of information to credit bureaus.
+But it also limits their potential liability and prevents the states from enacting legislation affecting many aspects of credit reporting (see Appendix A).

-In many ways, this law is an attempt to refine the balance between the obvious benefits credit bureaus generate and consumers' legitimate concerns over accuracy and privacy.
-The FCRA creates obligations for credit bureaus, users of credit reports, and credit bureau members.
-The duties of lenders and other information providers are relatively modest - to avoid furnishing information known to be erroneous and to participate in the process of correcting errors identified by consumers.
-This increases the quality of information provided to credit bureaus without significantly raising the cost of sharing the information.
-Regulation should not raise these costs to the point where information providers drop out, a situation that would undermine a voluntary mechanism for sharing information.
+Traditionally, the duties of lenders and other information providers have been relatively modest - to avoid furnishing information known to be erroneous and to participate in the process of correcting errors identified by consumers.
+In fact, these are the only instances under the FCRA where an information provider can be sued by consumers.
+All their other obligations under the FCRA are enforced by a federal agency.
+Still, over time Congress has increased the responsibilities of information providers, most notably in 2003.

-Similarly, inaccuracies in credit files do not violate the FCRA.
-Rather, the act requires bureaus to use reasonable procedures to ensure maximum possible accuracy.
+Similarly, the existence of inaccuracies in credit files does not, in itself, constitute a violation of the FCRA.
+Rather, the act requires credit bureaus to use reasonable procedures to ensure maximum possible accuracy.
 This standard is satisfied if the bureau adopts procedures a reasonably prudent person would use under the circumstances.
-These procedures, in turn, depend on a balancing of the incremental benefits and costs of attaining higher levels of accuracy.
-This balancing of benefits and costs may change over time as advances in technology make it easier for bureaus to adopt ever more powerful computers and software.
+Historically, the courts have interpreted this standard in light of the incremental benefits and costs of attaining higher levels of accuracy.
+This balancing of benefits and costs may change over time as advances in technology make it easier for bureaus to adopt ever more powerful computers and software and as lenders change how they make credit decisions.

 The FCRA also encourages consumers to correct errors in their reports.
 The cost to consumers of obtaining their own reports is limited by regulation.
-The cost is free whenever information contained in a credit report has contributed to an adverse decision affecting the consumer - precisely the circumstance in which an error may be more costly.
+And since 1970, the cost of obtaining a credit report has been free whenever information contained in a credit report has contributed to an adverse decision affecting the consumer - precisely the circumstance in which an error may be more costly.
 The FCRA requires users of credit bureau information to remind consumers of their right to obtain and, if necessary, correct their credit reports.
 The act sets a time limit for reinvestigations to be completed, at no cost to the consumer, and includes a number of mechanisms for ensuring that any corrections are disseminated to other credit bureaus and users of the report in question.

 This is not to say that the FCRA has attained the ideal balancing of benefits and costs that might be achieved.
 Consumer groups remain concerned about the problems of accuracy and privacy and, in some areas, question whether the act is adequate (Golinger and Mierzwinski 1998).
 Numerous congressional hearings in the late 1980s and early 1990s culminated in amendments, enacted in 1996, that significantly strengthened consumer protections.
 Thereafter, the FTC sued a number of credit bureaus, alleging they were devoting inadequate resources to the consumer-dispute process.
-At the same
+After extensive hearings in 2003, Congress enacted many significant changes to the Fair Credit Reporting Act.
+Many of these are still being implemented.